Tuesday, July 29, 2008

 Future Progressive

-1. Future Action over a period of time:
+1. Future Action over a period of time: I’ll be working on the report tomorrow night.

 2. Future Action at a specific time: We’ll be camping on August 11.